 Other species we may well see in this area include Barred and Roadside Hawks, Band-tailed and Plumbeous Pigeons, Red-billed Parrot, Rufous-bellied Nighthawk, Wedge-billed Hummingbird, Masked Trogon, Crimson-rumped Toucanet, Crimson-mantled and Powerful Woodpeckers, Azara’s Spinetail, Spotted and Rusty-winged Barbtails, Lineated Foliage-gleaner, Streaked Treehunters, Slaty Antwren, Streak-headed Antbird, Nariño and Spillmann’s Tapaculos, Sierran Elaenia, White-tailed Tyrannulet, Bronze-olive Pygmy-Tyrant, Smoke-coloured Pewee, Black Phoebe, Streak-necked, Ornate, Flavescent, Cinnamon and Golden-crowned Flycatchers, Green-and-black and Scaled Fruiteaters, Olivaceous Piha, Swainson’s Thrush, Mountain Wren, Grey-breasted Wood-Wren, Brown-capped Vireo, Spectacled and Slate-throated Whitestarts, Black-crested and Three-striped Warblers, Blue-winged Mountain-Tanager, Dusky Bush-Tanager, Western Hemispingus, Dusky (split from Tricoloured), White-winged and Chestnut-capped Brush-Finches, and Masked and White-sided Flowerpiercers.
 If we are fortunate we will even see the retiring Colombian Screech-Owl (often lumped in Rufescent), the elusive Beautiful Jay or the striking Tanager-Finch.

 Best of Ecuador: Day 6 This morning we will leave the Mindo area, and will continue further west into the lower foothills and western lowlands of Ecuador.
 In the early hours of the day we will visit the Rio Silanche Reserve near Pedro Vicente Maldonado.
-Nowadays the reserve is only a tiny patch of remnant forest is a southern outposts of the Chocó lowlands, but still many exciting specialities can be found.
+Nowadays the reserve is only a tiny patch of remnant forest is a southern outpost of the Chocó lowlands, but still many exciting specialities can be found.
 We shall make a concerted effort to find several bird species typical of the Chocó forests of southwestern Colombia that reach their southern limits here, such as the handsome Purple-chested Hummingbird, Slate-throated Gnatcatcher, Scarlet-browed, the scarce Blue-whiskered and Rufous-winged Tanagers and, with luck, the unobtrusive Lanceolated Monklet, the striking Spot-crowned Antvireo or the near-endemic Scarlet-breasted Dacnis.

 Many other lowland birds are possibilities here, including Plumbeous Kite, Laughing Falcon, Dusky Pigeon, Pacific Parrotlet, Blue-headed Parrot, Grey-rumped Swift, Stripe-throated Hermit (split from Little), Green Thorntail, Purple-crowned Fairy, Chocó and Western White-tailed Trogons, Broad-billed Motmot, Pale-mandibled Aracari, Olivaceous Piculet, Lineated, Black-cheeked and Guayaquil Woodpeckers, Pacific Hornero (split from Pale-legged), Western Woodhaunter (split from Striped), Streaked and Plain Xenopses, Plain-brown, Black-striped, Spotted and Streak-headed Woodcreepers, Western Slaty-Antshrike, Pacific and Dot-backed Antwrens, Sooty-headed, Brown-capped and Yellow-crowned Tyrannulets, Yellow-bellied and Grey Elaenias, Black-capped and Scale-crested Pygmy-Tyrants, Black-headed Tody-Flycatcher, Yellow-margined Flatbill, Dusky-capped, Social and Rusty-margined Flycatchers, Tropical Kingbird, Cinnamon and One-coloured Becards, White-bearded Manakin, Slaty-capped Shrike-Vireo, Red-eyed Vireo, Lesser Greenlet, Band-backed, Bay, Stripe-throated and Southern House Wrens, Tropical Gnatcatcher, Buff-rumped Warbler, Bananaquit, Yellow-tufted Dacnis (split from Black-faced), Guira, Grey-and-gold, Blue-necked, Golden-hooded, Bay-headed, Blue-grey, Palm, Lemon-rumped, White-shouldered, Dusky-faced and Tawny-crested Tanagers, Slate-coloured Grosbeak, Scarlet-rumped Cacique, Scrub Blackbird, Yellow-tailed Oriole and Yellow-bellied Siskin.
-After this foray into the lowlands we will return to the Quito area for an overnight stay.
+After this foray into the lowlands, we will return to the Quito area for an overnight stay.

 Best of Ecuador: Day 7 This morning we will explore Antisana National Park, which encompasses one of the world’s highest active volcanoes.
 Around the mountain an extensive national park has been created, mainly consisting of dry paramo grassland and stony hillsides.
-On our way to the park we will drive through some pine plantations where llamas can be seen quietly grazing on the understorey.
+On our way to the park, we will drive through some pine plantations where llamas can be seen quietly grazing on the understorey.
 A beautiful lake at the foot of the volcano is the haunt of Andean Teal (split from Speckled), Blue-winged Teal, Yellow-billed Pintail, the elusive Ecuadorian Rail, Andean Coot, Andean Lapwing, Lesser Yellowlegs and Andean Gull.
 The surrounding plains, slopes and shrubbery hold Carunculated Caracara, Aplomado Falcon, Black-winged Ground-Dove, Streak-backed Canastero, Paramo Ground-Tyrant, Black-billed Shrike-Tyrant, and Plumbeous Sierra-Finch.
 If we are lucky we will also find Black-faced Ibis.
 Climbing further up towards the snowline we shall look for Streak-backed Canastero in the low shrubbery and check the orange Chuquiragua-flowers for the endemic Ecuadorian Hillstar.

-Afterwards we shall drive up to the high Papallacta pass at around 13,100ft (4000m), first used in the 16th century when Francisco de Orellana led his expedition from Quito down into Amazonia.
+Afterwards, we shall drive up to the high Papallacta pass at around 13,100ft (4000m), first used in the 16th century when Francisco de Orellana led his expedition from Quito down into Amazonia.
 Nowadays the pass provides the only direct road access from the country’s capital to the vast eastern lowlands of Ecuador.
-At the top of the pass there is a small pond surrounded by damp paramo characterized by the huge flowering stalks of the Puya, a terrestrial bromeliad.
+At the top of the pass, there is a small pond surrounded by damp paramo characterized by the huge flowering stalks of the Puya, a terrestrial bromeliad.
 Here, if we are fortunate, a Black-chested Buzzard-Eagle will be sailing by the jagged rock-faces and the secretive Noble Snipe could be encountered amidst the boggy ground, whilst in the shrubbery we can look for Andean Tit-Spinetail, White-chinned Thistletail, Many-striped Canastero, Tawny Antpitta, Paramo Tapaculo, White-throated Tyrannulet, Brown-backed Chat-Tyrant, Vermilion Flycatcher, Red-crested Cotinga, Grass (or Sedge) Wren, Black Flowerpiercer, Buff-breasted Mountain-Tanager, Pale-naped Brush-Finch, Plain-coloured Seedeater and Plumbeous Sierra-Finch.